-Drugs tests don’t tend to test for cbd specifically, so if you are taking a 100% cbd product you shouldn’t have much to worry about.
-The use of cbd has recently been cleared by the World Anti Doping Association for use in sports (Jan 2018).
+Drugs tests don’t tend to test for cbd specifically, so if you are taking a 100% cbd product you shouldn’t have much to worry about. cbd for athletes has recently been cleared by the World Anti Doping Association for use in sports (Jan 2018).

-By law, all cbd has to be 0.2% thc or below in the UK and 0.3% thc in the US.
+By law, all cbd has to be 0.2% thc (or below) in the UK and 0.3% thc in the US.
 Any reputable brand will be well within these limits and will be able to provide test certificates to prove this.
-Many people believe that the cbd they consume is THC free, but this depends on where they source their cbd from and what product they buy.
+Many people believe that the cbd they consume is thc free, but this always depends on where they source their cbd products from and what cbd product they buy.

 To avoid issues with cbd and drug testing in the uk, for example, an athlete failing a drugs test, you need to avoid buying cbd from an unreliable producer.
 This often goes hand-in-hand with buying cheap, low-quality cbd products.